 Through this time, I remained active in the community and within law enforcement.
 In 2006 I was hired as a part-time police officer with Isanti Police Department where I remained until 2010.
-In 2014 I was hired with the University of Minnesota Police Department and remained employed as a part-time police officer in that department.
+In 2014 I was hired with the University of Minnesota Police Department where I remain employed as a part-time police officer.
 I became a Union Steward for the Isanti County Sheriff’s Office in 2016 and remain active in that role today.
 In 2006 I was elected to the Braham Parks Board and ran for city council being elected in 2008 to two terms.
 A member of the Cambridge Lutheran Church since 2006 I became a teacher in youth ministry from pre-school and kindergarteners.
 Today I sing with the band in the Horizon services.
 In 2014 I had reestablished the Braham Cub Scouts, which had been inactive for many years.
 I remain the Cub Master for Pack 230 and am the Den Leader for Tiger and Wolf scouts.
 I have remained active with the Grandy Lions since 2015 where I have fulfilled several roles including Vice President and currently, President.
 I’ve volunteer time since 2016 at St. Clare Living Community in Mora and have most recently been accepted as a volunteer at GracePointe Crossing in Cambridge.
-Additionally, I am active in the Matthew 25 Produce Distribution every month as we give food to those in need at the Isanti Middle School.
-Through all of this I have still found time to return to school at Anoka Ramsey Community College and Metropolitan State University for my bachelor’s degree, from which I have only a math credit from achieving the diploma, and have attended college accredited course on leadership through the Minnesota Chiefs of Police Association, Minnesota Sheriff’s Association and Minnesota Bureau of Criminal Apprehension.
-There is currently no other employee, including administration, who have completed all of the leadership courses I have done.
+Additionally, Through all of this I have still found time to return to school at Anoka Ramsey Community College and Metropolitan State University for my bachelor’s degree, from which I have only an elective course remaining to achieve the diploma.
+I have attended college accredited course on leadership through the Minnesota Chiefs of Police Association, Minnesota Sheriff’s Association and Minnesota Bureau of Criminal Apprehension.

 Growing up setting my mind to goals and achieving them I knew that one day I wanted to become Sheriff in Isanti County.
 I thought I could become an officer and work my way through the ranks one day retiring as Sheriff.
-But it was through my maturity over my 16 years of service that I realized that philosophy was wrong.
+But it was through my maturity over my 20 years of service that I realized that philosophy was wrong.
 To work hard to retire as sheriff was a way to pad my own retirement; that’s not what serving the public should be.
 As your sheriff I’m not working for only a few years before leaving, I am dedicating the remainder of my career to this position for you.
-Having worked undercover and with narcotics for 9 years, 2 years investigating frauds, forgeries and financial crimes, crimes again juveniles, the elderly and vulnerable adults, Predatory Offender compliance, assaults, robberies, homicides and property crimes I am one of the most well trained and versed investigators.
+Having worked in a plain clothed capacity and with narcotics for 9 years, 2 years investigating frauds, forgeries and financial crimes, crimes again juveniles, the elderly and vulnerable adults, Predatory Offender compliance, assaults, robberies, homicides and property crimes I am one of the most well trained and versed investigators.
 This knowledge and experience will help me to not only teach our officers, but direct the proper resources and time to our community, bettering us all in these troubled times.